Buddhist Spaces of

 When I was a tenured professor at my university, I always traveled between semesters and while on sabbatical.
 One summer I remained in residence at the Shechen Monastery in Kathmandu, living at their wonderful guesthouse.
 When the time came to go back to the States and another semester, oh man, I did not want to leave.
 One evening I asked a fellow traveler at dinner, who made annual visits to Kathmandu to study with a Buddhist teacher, how he kept that intense spirit of being at the monastery alive after he returned home to the States.
 The monk who was eating with us interrupted and said to me, “Your students are with you now.”
 That is one of those quizzical responses one receives from a Buddhist monk.
 But now, with these courses, maybe…maybe, I understand.

-Join WanderSight now and you will have access to our online community.
-My topics page Wander Thoughts.
+Join Wander Thoughts now and you will have access to our online community.
 Before the course even begins, you will receive videos and learning materials.
-No obligation.
-Notification will be sent when you can enroll.
-Early sign ups will receive a discount code.
+In fact you are under no obligation to enroll in any of my courses.
+Notification will be sent when a course is being offered.

 "Sometimes one simply doesn't understand